davebenson/doom4-walkthrough/README.md

 Midway up there's a tricky little secret.
 You'll find to and area where the central red beam (of Argent Energy) since surrounded by rotating metal shields that make a horrible grating sound.

 Continue up, across a long jump to where the red beam is protected by shutters that periodically open and close.
 Look on the map.
 You should see two symmetric arms going up.
 But one of them has a walkway underneath.
-This is Secret #5 with "Summoner Model, Purpleguy".
+This is SECRET 5.5 with "Summoner Model, Purpleguy".
 With the In-Flight Mobility Rune, this is a piece of cake, but you don't have that yet, so you'll have to use one of two approaches.
 * You can actually jump on the gray tubes that run to the platform, then jump again onto the platform.
 * Drop from a platform above, and jump in mid-air onto the duct.